The Montreal Convention: Passengers' Rights

 Delayed baggage

-Under MC99 the carrier is liable for the inflicted damage in case of checked luggage destruction, loss or damage if the damage occurs while the airline is handling your baggage.
+Under MC99 the carrier is liable for the inflicted damage in case of checked baggage destruction, loss or damage if the damage occurs while the airline is handling your luggage.
 The airline won’t be liable if the damage results from an inherent defect.

-For unchecked baggage, the carrier is liable if the damage resulted from its fault or its servants/agents.
+Unless otherwise specified, in this Convention baggage refers to both checked and unchecked luggage, but for unchecked bags, the carrier is only liable if the damage resulted from its fault or its servants/agents.

 The law gives you 7 days to file your claim for damaged baggage or delayed bags, so we would advise you to submit your claim as soon as possible.